Human Computer Integration Lab

 Haptic Source-effector: Full-body Haptics via Non-invasive Brain Stimulation

 Yudai Tanaka, Jacob Serfaty, Pedro Lopes.
 In Proc.
-CHI'24 (full paper)
+CHI'24 (full paper) and UIST 2024 live demonstration

 CHI honorable mention for best paper award (top 5%)